MichaelOreillyMor/BaseProject/README.md

 **TurnBasedSessionManager**

-Acts as connection point between the players and the GameController and provides some utilities like pause the game (similar to Unreal GameMode class).
+Acts as a connection point between the players and the GameController and provides some utilities like pause the game (similar to Unreal GameMode class).

 ![SessionManager](/readmeImgs/SessionManager.png)